muniworth/fp-onboarding/README.md

 Most developers learn to solve problems by declaring temporary variables and for loops, an anti-pattern Venkat Subramaniam calls [Primitive Obession](https://youtu.be/znZlF4uQBN0?t=1047).
 It doesn't allow for progress when you get stuck on a difficult problem, and results in unreadable, buggy code.

 Instead, solve problems using a rigorous step-by-step approach:
-1. Construct a domain model (only relevant if there's a domain to model, which isn't the case for Leetcode questions).
+1. Construct a domain model (only if there's a domain to model, which isn't the case for Leetcode).
 2. Specify type signature.
-3. Write the type transformation pipeline (expand, transform, reduce)
+3. Write a pipeline that implements the type signature (expand, transform, reduce).
-4. Solve the problem one step at a time by implementing transformations.
+4. Solve the problem one step at a time by writing callbacks within the pipeline.
-5. Specialize the transformations using standard library functions. ex.
+5. Specialize the algorithms using standard library functions. ex.
 Sum is a specialization of plus-reduce.
 Length is a specialization of count-reduce.

 Using a rigorous approach increases the likelihood of writing maintainable code.